Kinson Drainage and Wastewater Strategy

 Climate change and urban creep

-Climate change is likely to increase the frequency and severity of flooding in the future; however, the magnitude and timing of this change is highly uncertain.
+Climate change is likely to increase the intensity of rainfall leading to higher risk of flooding in the future; however, the magnitude and timing of this change is highly uncertain.

-We are working in partnership with Natural England, Bournemouth Borough Council and other partners to investigate and identify solutions to improve drainage currently impacting Kinson Common.
+We are working in partnership with Natural England, Bournemouth Christchurch and Poole Council and other partners to investigate and identify solutions to improve drainage currently impacting Kinson Common.

 - Improve the pumping station at Golf Links Road to reduce the risk of flooding.